Skip to main content

 contextManager.set('permissions', ['read', 'write', 'delete']);

-🔄 Context Lifecycle
+🔄 Context lifecycle with run()

 app.use((req, res, next) => {